awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import.md

 1. Create a dataset import job that populates the dataset with data from your Amazon S3 bucket\.
 To create a dataset import job for interactions datasets, your CSV file must have at minimum 1000 interaction records\.

-If you previously created a dataset import job for a dataset, you can add to or replace the existing bulk data\.
-For more information see [Updating existing bulk data](updating-existing-bulk-data.md)\.
+After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

 **Filter updates for bulk records**